cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [2023-11-30 12:48:41] [INFO] ... finished storing file 'circled.yaml'.
 ```
 In the next chapter about [Exploitation](./6_exploitation.md) we will see how symbolic execution
-might help us to decide whether the crasher might be **exploitable** or not, i.e. corresponds to an
+might help us to decide whether the crasher we traced might be **exploitable** or not, i.e.
-actual security vulnerability or just an annoying bug.
-We will also see, how symbolic execution can
+corresponds to an actual security vulnerability or just an annoying bug.
+We will also see, how
-quickly give us a first high-level intuition about what **capabilities** (e.g. arbitrary read/write,
+symbolic execution can quickly give us a first high-level intuition about what **capabilities**
-control-flow hijacking, etc.) one might gain with the underlying issue.
-Also, we will show how
+(e.g. arbitrary read/write, control-flow hijacking, etc.) one might gain with the underlying issue.
-symbolic execution might help us during the process of generating a working **exploit** for the
+Also, we will show how symbolic execution might help us during the process of generating a working
-targeted vulnerability (CVE-2022-27646).
+**exploit** for the targeted vulnerability (CVE-2022-27646).